The Ultimate Hoover Dam Travel Guide

 Hoover Dam stands as a national, historic landmark and world-renowned structure – named one of the Seven Modern Civil Engineering Wonders.

 So why was Hoover Dam built?
 For several reasons, starting with the fact that the Colorado River was wreaking havoc on the land, causing catastrophic flooding.
-The river needed to be controlled, and its power used for good.
+The river needed to be controlled, and its power was used for good.
 With the west becoming more and more populated, demand for a stable, year-round water supply was increasing.
 And the dam would also serve as a source of hydroelectric power and help to irrigate farmland.

 Photo by Lizzie Gerecitano